-- "H.15 Daily Update" means the daily statistical release electronically published by the Board of Governors of the Federal Reserve System (the "Federal Reserve Board") on the Federal Reserve's internet web site. - "H.15(519)Weekly Update" means the official weekly statistical release designated as the H.15(519), published by the Federal Reserve Board.
-We understand that the Federal Reserve Board's current method of official publication is by hard copy release, although the Federal Reserve Board does provide unofficial rates through its website and possibly other means. - "New York Banking Day" means any day other than (a) a Saturday, (b) a Sunday, (c) a day on which banking institutions in the city of New York are required or permitted by law or executive order to close or (d) a day on which the Federal Reserve Bank of New York is closed. - "Prime Rate Determination Date" means the New York Banking Day preceding the applicable Reset Date. - "Reuters USPRIME1 Page" means the display designated as page "USPRIME1" on Reuters. - All times in the Prime Rate description refer to New York City time.
+"H.15 Daily Update" means the daily statistical release electronically published by the Board of Governors of the Federal Reserve System (the "Federal Reserve Board") on the Federal Reserve's internet web site.

+"New York Banking Day" means any day other than (a) a Saturday, (b) a Sunday, (c) a day on which banking institutions in the city of New York are required or permitted by law or executive order to close or (d) a day on which the Federal Reserve Bank of New York is closed.

+"Prime Rate Determination Date" means the New York Banking Day preceding the applicable Reset Date.

+"Reuters USPRIME1 Page" means the display designated as page "USPRIME1" on Reuters.

+All times in the Prime Rate description refer to New York City time.